Security Tips – What to keep in mind when it’s cold out

 Here’s what you can do to deter shoplifting in your store this holiday season:

 Stress customer service and engagement.
 Train employees to stay on the sales floor as often as they can.
 Engaging with customers, greeting customers as they enter, and being there to provide excellent customer service is one of the best ways to deter shoplifting.
-Shoplifters hate attention, which gives you the opportunity to spoil your customers while deterring sticky fingers.
+Shoplifters hate attention, which allows you to spoil your customers while preventing sticky fingers.

 Train employees to check the merchandise they ring up.
 Employees should check containers, packages, and other merchandise that could be used to conceal stolen items at the point of sale.